Algebraic approach to Bose-Einstein Condensation in relativistic Quantum Field Theory. Spontaneous symmetry breaking and the Goldstone Theorem: Massive complex scalar field

 \subsection{Construction of the condensate, cluster estimates}

 To construct the state at finite temperature over the condensate, we follow the construction given in \cite{FredenhagenLindner} and summarized in section \ref{se:Lagrangians}.
 In particular, at fixed spatial cutoff $h$, the equilibrium state at inverse temperature $\beta$ can be constructed as in \eqref{eq:trunc}.
-Using the spatial translation invariance of the interacting hamiltonian and denoting by $\tau_{t,\mathbf{x}}$ the $*$-automorphisms realizing a spacetime translation of step $(t,\mathbf{x})$ we have
+Using the spatial translation invariance of the interacting hamiltonian and denoting by $\tau_{t,\mathbf{x}}$ the $*$-automorphisms realizing a spacetime translation of step $(t,\mathbf{x})$ we have, for any element $A$ of $\mathcal{A}_I({\Sigma_\epsilon})$,

 where $\omega^\beta_T$ denotes the truncated $n-$point function of the state $\omega_{\beta,\psi}$.
-Hence, in order to discuss the limit $h\to1$ we need to control the decay for large spatial directions of the truncated $n$ point functions.
+Hence, in order to discuss the limit $h\to1$ we need to control the decay for large spatial directions of the truncated $n-$point functions.
 We have actually the following theorem

 \begin{theorem} (Cluster expansions).
 Consider $A_i\in\mathcal{A}(\mathcal{O})$ where $\mathcal{O}\subset B_R$ the open ball of radius $R$ centered at the origin of the Minkowski spacetime and